updated for 2021-2022 season :

 - Staff and participants will know how to recognize COVID-19 symptoms and know the steps to take if suspected.
 Training is being delivered and documented in a binder on site.

-- Signage at gates directs everyone to sign in, not enter if sick, maintain physical distance and carry a Clean Trip Kit for themselves as per BC Recreation Sites and Trails.
+- Signage at gates directs everyone to sign in, not enter if sick and carry a Clean Trip Kit for themselves as per BC Recreation Sites and Trails.

 - Our organization is not taking unnecessary risks.
 Staff and participants must use common sense to avoid situations that involve undue risk, the potential need for emergency personnel to respond, or the potential that personal contact becomes necessary.
 This applies to all activities, including training sessions, camps, indoor and outdoor activities.